wbars/check-later/README.md

 - Menu-based interface for viewing links
 - Random link suggestions from each category
 - Ability to mark links as obsolete
-- Persistent storage in MySQL database
+- Persistent storage in SQLite database
 - Error logging

 ## Requirements

 - PHP 8.1 or higher
-- MySQL 5.7 or higher
+- SQLite3 PHP extension
 - Nginx with PHP-FPM
 - Composer
 - SSL certificate (for webhook)